 My story started out great

 And I mean really great!
 When we met, sparks flew.
 Secrets were told.
 Dreams were shared.
 He cooked me spicy food and we laughed out loud.
-It was obvious...
-We were destined to be together.
+It was obvious... we were destined to be together.
+Ah, the honeymoon phase!

-As a professional therapist, I also felt embarrassed.
-I wasn’t supposed to be having relationship problems.
+As a professional therapist, I felt embarrassed.
+I believed I wasn’t supposed to be having relationship problems.
 I knew all about psychology and human behavior and therapeutic models and research.
-I had years of training and degrees and a successful private practice.
-But I couldn’t figure out how to change the negative cycles in my own marriage.
+I had years of training, degrees and a successful private practice.
+But I couldn’t figure out how to change the negative patterns and stuckness in my own marriage.
 I was feeling increasingly discouraged and hopeless.

 The moment it clicked

 What I found was a therapeutic model called Emotionally Focused Couples Therapy (EFT), the product of a career's worth of research and experience by Dr. Sue Johnson.
-It focuses on how couples get stuck in negative cycles and the ways they can create a stronger sense of connection and security with each other.
+It focuses on how couples get stuck in negative cycles and the ways they can create a stronger sense of connection and security with each other, through accessing the vulnerability under the conflict.

 Making a commitment to couples

 In 2013 I made the decision to devote my entire practice to helping couples.
-Since that time I have completed an extensive series of trainings in EFT.
+Since that time I have completed an extensive series of trainings in EFT, and was certified by the International Center for Excellence in Emotionally Focused Therapy in 2019.
 In addition to deepening my understanding of the process, these trainings involved intensive peer review and feedback of actual recordings of my sessions with clients, giving me valuable insights from other experts in my field.
-Through this effort and commitment I have been formally recognized by ICEEFT as a Certified EFT Therapist.

-I have now successfully helped hundreds of couples make sense of their negative cycles.
-Every day I witness touching and inspiring moments and incredible transformations in real relationships.
+I have now successfully helped hundreds of couples experience deep healing in their relationships.
+I witness touching and inspiring moments and incredible transformations in real time.
 I am humbled and honored to have the opportunity to make a difference.

 And my story doesn’t end here...